Hockey Teams and Risk Reduction or What Makes Roberto Luongo = PPE

 Special Co-Author, Tom Doyle

 Last week we saw the Boston Bruins earn the Stanley Cup.
 I was rooting for the green, blue and white, and the ruin of my voice on Thursday was ample evidence that no amount of cheering helped.
-While I was watching the game with friends and colleagues, I realized that Roberto Luongo and Tim Thomas were their respective team’s PPE*.
+While watching the game with friends and colleagues, I realized that Roberto Luongo and Tim Thomas were their respective team’s PPE*.
 Sound odd?
 Let me explain.

 Risk Assessment and the Hierarchy of Controls